coderamen666/srd-v3.5-md/spells/spells-m-o.md

 *Magic weapon* gives a weapon a +1 enhancement bonus on attack and damage rolls.
-(An enhancement bonus does not stack with a masterwork weapon's +1 bonus on attack rolls.)
+(An enhancement bonus does not stack with a masterwork weapon’s +1 bonus on attack rolls.)

-You can't cast this spell on a natural weapon, such as an unarmed strike (instead, see *magic fang*).
-A monk's unarmed strike is considered a weapon, and thus it can be enhanced by this spell.
+You can’t cast this spell on a natural weapon, such as an unarmed strike (instead, see *magic fang*).
+A monk’s unarmed strike is considered a weapon, and thus it can be enhanced by this spell.

 ## Magic Weapon, Greater